tkiat/my-writings-public/blog/lifestyle/protect-yourself/pwd-mgr-pass.md

-# The Importance of Passphrase and Password Manager: Introduction to pass
+# The Importance of Passphrase and Password Manager: Introduction to pass and Bitwarden

+This article convinces you to use a password manager to manage your passwords.

 ## Why Passphrase and Password Manager?